 Without my digital nomad network this whole thing never would have seemed possible.
 My nomad friends got me out of so many moments of doubt throughout this process, clarified things that were blocking my next steps, and have referred me to many clients now.
 They also provide my community, so I don’t run back to a cubicle out of loneliness.

-Some great groups to start:
+Some great free groups to start:

 - Digital Nomad Girls Community